VanQWisher/bd-plugins/README.md

 ## ⚠️ Note

 - Mobile users will always see you talking in a muted state.
 There is no way around this.
+- You have to to make sure you turn off Fake Mute before trying to join another channel, turn on camera, or basically anything with Discord.
 ## 📸 Gifs/Screenshot

 ![URL](https://cdn.discordapp.com/attachments/946987636004884500/946989286371237968/Tutorial.png)